CJ Griffin Quoted in Opinion of the Star Ledger Editorial Board on Stalled Police Accountability Bills

 11.1.21

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in in an Opinion of the Star Ledger Editorial Board, “Trenton slow-walks police accountability.”
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in in an Opinion of the Star Ledger Editorial Board, “Trenton slow-walks police accountability.”
 The Opinion discusses a bill that has been stuck in the Legislature since last year permitting the creation of Civilian Complaint Review Boards (CCRBs), with authority to conduct their own investigation and subpoena power to compel testimony.
 The article notes for some the chief area of concern is the subpoena power and that it could be weaponized.

 That’s a popular union talking point, said the police transparency expert, attorney C.J.
 Griffin, who points out that “City councils have subpoena power, and we haven’t had massive abuses of it.
 Other cities have full IA transparency and CCRBs with subpoena power, and this predicted parade of horribles has not happened.
 But accountability has.”